-TCR trigger levels are available from 0 to 60 characters with a granularity of four.
+TCR trigger levels are available from 0 bytes to 60 characters with a granularity of four.

-Remark: TCR can only be written to when EFR[4] = 1 and MCR[2] = 1.
+Remark: TCR can only be written to when EFR[4] = logic 1 and MCR[2] = logic 1.
 The programmer must program the TCR such that TCR[3:0] > TCR[7:4].
 There is no built-in hardware check to make sure this condition is met.
-Also, the TCR must be programmed with this condition before auto $\overline{\text{RTS}}$ or software flow control is enabled to avoid spurious operation of the device.
+Also, the TCR must be programmed with this condition before Auto- $\overline{\text{RTS}}$ or software flow control is enabled to avoid spurious operation of the device.

-8.13 Trigger Level Register (TLR)
+8.12 Trigger Level Register (TLR)

 This 8-bit register is used to store the transmit and received FIFO trigger levels used for interrupt generation.
-Trigger levels from 4 to 60 can be programmed with a granularity of 4.
-Table 24 shows trigger level register bit settings.
+Trigger levels from 4 to 60 can be programmed with a granularity of four.
+Table 23 shows Trigger Level Register bit settings.

-Table 24.
+Table 23.
 Trigger Level Register bits description

-Bit Symbol Description 7:4 TLR[7:4] RX FIFO trigger levels (4 to 60), number of characters available.
-3:0 TLR[3:0] TX FIFO trigger levels (4 to 60), number of spaces available.
+Bit Symbol Description 7:4 TLR[7:4] RX FIFO trigger levels (4 to 60), number of characters available 3:0 TLR[3:0] TX FIFO trigger levels (4 to 60), number of spaces available

-Remark: TLR can only be written to when EFR[4] = 1 and MCR[2] = 1.
+Remark: TLR can only be written to when EFR[4] = logic 1 and MCR[2] = logic 1.
 If TLR[3:0] or TLR[7:4] are logical 0, the selectable trigger levels via the FIFO Control Register (FCR) are used for the transmit and receive FIFO trigger levels.
 Trigger levels from 4 characters to 60 characters are available with a granularity of four.
-The TLR should be programmed for $\frac{N}{4}$, where N is the desired trigger level.
+The TLR should be programmed for N_4 , where N is the desired trigger level.

-When the trigger level setting in TLR is zero, the SC16IS741 uses the trigger level setting defined in FCR.
+When the trigger level setting in TLR is zero, the SC16IS752/SC16IS762 uses the trigger level setting defined in FCR.
 If TLR has non-zero trigger level value, the trigger level defined in FCR is discarded.
 This applies to both transmit FIFO and receive FIFO trigger level setting.

-When TLR is used for RX trigger level control, FCR[7:6] should be left at the default state, that is, '00'.
+When TLR is used for RX trigger level control, FCR[7:6] should be left at the default state '00'.

-8.14 Transmitter FIFO Level register (TXLVL)
+8.13 Transmitter FIFO Level register (TXLVL)

-This register is a read-only register, it reports the number of spaces available in the transmit FIFO.
+This register is a read-only register.
+It reports the number of spaces available in the transmit FIFO.

-Table 25.
+Table 24.
 Transmitter FIFO Level register bits description